 Suma Ikeuchi joined REL in the Fall of 2016, the same year she received her Ph.D. from Emory University.
 She also holds an M.A. from Brandeis University in Waltham, MA, and a B.A. from Hokkaido University in Sapporo, Japan.
 Other than English, she speaks Japanese and Brazilian Portuguese.

 Dr. Ikeuchi’s work examines the intersection of transnational migration and the globalization of religion through a case study of Brazilian Pentecostal migrants in Japan.
-Her primary areas of interest include identity formation, nationalism, the self, Global Christianity, Japanese religions, and ethnographic methods.
+Her primary areas of interest include identity formation, nationalism, Global Christianity, Japanese religions, and ethnographic methods.

 She also employs visual methods in her work; her recent ethnographic film was selected for screening at a film festival.